What Is Christian Counseling? Is Faith-Based Therapy Right for Me?

 - Therapy sessions with a faith-based therapist who can incorporate religion or spirituality into their work with you;

-- Therapy sessions with an existential or interfaith therapist who specializes in addressing spiritual subjects outside of any particular religious framework or dogma; or
+- Therapy sessions with an existential or interfaith therapist who specializes in addressing spiritual subjects outside of any particular religious framework; or

 - Therapy sessions at a faith-based counseling center (if you opt into getting faith-based instead of secular counseling there).